jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 # Upgrade guide

-This document will help you migrate from v5 to v6 of the blotter
+This document will help you migrate from v5 to v6 of AdapTable.

 ## Package name changes

+v6 of AdapTable reflects the new name of the product; formally known as the 'Adaptable Blotter', it has been renamed 'AdapTable' to reflect the tabular nature of the tool and that it can be, and is, widely used outside of finance.

+As a consequence:

 The package `@adaptabletools/adaptableblotter` has been renamed to `@adaptabletools/adaptable`

 The package `@adaptabletools/adaptableblotter-react-aggrid` has been renamed to `@adaptabletools/adaptable-react-aggrid`